-Documentation of income such as W2s, schedule C or K-1, 1099s, etc.
+Documentation of income such as W2s, Schedule C or K-1, 1099s, etc.

 Additional Information requested by the Office of Financial Aid

-If we do not receive the required documentation, you will not be eligible for federal, state and some institutional aid.
+If we do not receive the required documentation, you will not be eligible for federal, state, and some institutional aid.
 Verification is not required if you will only receive a Parent or Graduate PLUS Loan and/or an Unsubsidized Direct Student Loan since those loans are not based on need.
-However, you cannot choose to avoid verification by choosing to borrow an Unsubsidized Direct Student Loan if you are eligible for a Subsidized Direct Student Loan.
+However, you cannot avoid verification by choosing to borrow an Unsubsidized Direct Student Loan if you are eligible for a Subsidized Direct Student Loan.

 If the Office of Financial Aid suspects that an applicant for financial aid may have engaged in fraud or other illegal conduct while completing the FAFSA, verification worksheets, or other financial aid documents, the Financial Aid Director will refer the student to the Office of the Inspector General of the Department of Education.
 This may result in a criminal investigation.